 We know there is a bus here but just talk to the locals and you’ll find that it is not on any sort of schedule.
 It may or may not come so it’s hit or miss.
 Good luck with that!!!

 The smaller islands do offer some provisioning but it won’t be anything like you will find in Papeete. Ōpūnohu Bay only has a couple of tiny magasins but you will find two larger stores at Cooks Bay.
-One is the Super U Are and is located on shore at the south end of the bay.
+One is the Super U Aré and is located on shore at the south end of the bay.
 You can tie up your dinghy just to the west of the store.
 There’s a small snack shack there called Snack Rotui.
 Make sure you ask for permission and since they don’t charge you to use their dock it would be nice if you’d buy a little something from them.
 We had lunch there and it was good.

-There is a mobil station located not the easter shore of Cooks Bay.
+There is a mobile station located on the eastern shore of Cooks Bay.
 They have a dock but it’s not suitable for cruising boats.
 We took our dinghy there and since the station is just across the street it wasn’t a big deal.
 We do recommend that you have someone with you to stay in the dinghy to hold you off of the dock as it wasn’t in the best of shape.
 There are lots of things that could cut into an inflatable.
 They do offer duty-free fuel if you are paying cash.
 (Note: we’ve heard that they now have the fuel pump at the dock fixed but it’s pretty shallow there and there’s lots of rocks.)

-Having come from Papeete where we ate out quite a bit we only ate on shore once at that was at the little snack shack by the Super U Are on Cook’s Bay.
+Having come from Papeete where we ate out quite a bit we only ate on shore once and that was at the little snack shack by the Super U Aré on Cook’s Bay.
 There are some restaurants and snacks available around the island if you are looking to escape the galley for a change.
 For something more fancy than a snack shack you’ll need to check out the resorts.

 When we were there the Bali Hai was not really up and running.
 In fact we were told it would no longer be the Bali Hai.
 They are called Aimeo.
 Their signs said they are open for breakfast and lunch but we tried several times and never could catch them open.
 We have learned since then that they were under renovations at the time which may account for this.
 If you go there we’d love some feedback so we can update this.